 There will also be two small overburden stockpiles to store the stripped topsoil and overburden from the TMF footprint.
-The topsoil stockpile will be placed in between the haul roads and will store up to 225,000 m3 of material while the overburden stockpile will be located below the lower haul road between the pit and the mill site with storage capacity up to 650,000 m3.
+The topsoil stockpile will be placed between the haul roads with capacity to store up to $325,000 \text{ m}^3$ of material while the overburden stockpile will be located below the lower haul road between the pit and the mill site with capacity to store up to $2,200,000 \text{ m}^3$.